GOP Sens. Call Out AG Garland for 'Intimidation,' 'Threat' to Free Speech

 "Your memo, issued just five days after the NSBA letter and copying some of its recommendations, certainly appears to be a response to and tacit approval of that letter.
 The Department of Justice's endorsement of such outlandish allegations threatens to intimidate parents, chill free speech, and discourage lawful assemblies."

-The protests at school board meetings have included objections to politically hot-button topics, including mask and vaccine mandates and teaching of critical race theory in schools.
+The protests at school board meetings have included objections to political hot-button topics, including mask and vaccine mandates and teaching of critical race theory in schools.

 Critical race theory is defined by the Encyclopedia Britannica as the concept in which race is a socially constructed category ingrained in U.S. law intended to maintain social, economic, and political inequalities between whites and nonwhites.
 It holds U.S. society is inherently racist.